Bottegatecnologica/Dive/crypto_curriculum_en.md

 - What is gas trail?
 - What is an OP return and what information can it contain?
 - What is overflow demonstration?
+- What is a nested service and how it can be identified?
 ---

 ## Module 11 - Legal Obligations and Requisition